julien-duponchelle/scrapy-elasticsearch/README.rst

 Description
 ===========
-Scrapy pipeline which allow you to store scrapy items in Elastic Search.
+Scrapy pipeline which allows you to store scrapy items in Elastic Search.

 Install
 =======